jeffgbutler/CarvelWorkshop/kapp-controller/README.md

 ## Security for the Kapp Controller

-The kapp-controller will do it's work using a service account that you specify when you create the App spec.
+The kapp-controller will do its work using a service account that you specify when you create the App spec.
 You will need to make sure that the service account has permission to all the API resources that can be created or updated by the app.
 The file [rbac.yaml](rbac.yaml) in this directory contains a `ClusterRole` with permissions for all the API resources used in these examples.
 It also includes a `ClusterRoleBinding` for the default service account in the default namespace.
 These are